 This is a big opportunity to encourage people to become better informed about protein which is integral to our general health and well-being.
 Proteins impact in every life stage and have a great role in developing toddlers till 2 years and in pregnant women.
 The Protein Week will be the first such initiative in the country.
 During this Week IDA along with PFNDAI will hold educational seminars engaging key opinion leaders across the country to spread awareness and discuss myths and realities of protein.

 I got to engage with some of the great panelists and Nutritional Pathologists as Dr. B. Sesikeran, a renowned name.

 Vegetarian diets also have adequate proteins if we include pulses and legumes in sufficient quantity but in combinations.
-Since cerelas and pulses, both are incomplete Proteins (since they lack certain Amino acids), it was insisted to rather have a combination to get good quality protein.
+Since cereal and pulses, both are incomplete Proteins (since they lack certain Amino acids), it was insisted to rather have a combination to get good quality protein.
 Even with a ratio of 5:1, cereals : pulses combination, the protein quality in terms of digestibility is only around 65% when compared with milk and animal protein.
-Also, pregnant women, growing kid cannot achieve optimal protein intakes with exclusive vegetarian diets without adequate milk in their diets.”
+Also, pregnant women, the growing kid cannot achieve optimal protein intakes with exclusive vegetarian diets without adequate milk in their diets.”

 Dr. Seema Puri, National Vice President, IDA had another set of views.

 Quality of protein is as important as quantity of protein eaten.
 Cereal-based diets are not rich in high-quality protein.
 Such diets need to be supplemented with foods such as milk products, pulses, eggs, fish, poultry or meat.
 Those quitting dairy for certain reasons have to focus on the good quality meat.
 Digestibility of the food has a bearing on the utilization of protein in the body.
 For effective utilization of protein, it is necessary to also include adequate calories in one’s diet.